RustFestEU/blog.rustfest.eu/_posts/2019-11-26-this-week-in-rustfest-barcelona-videos.md

   - badboy
 ---

-## The releases
+## RustFest Barcelona recordings available!

-We are releasing the videos of all our talks over the next couple of days.
+We are happy to announce that the first talk recordings of RustFest Barcelona are available today!
-So you can binge all of them very soon.
+We will release the recordings of all talks over the next couple of days.

 TODO: insert iframe with playlist